cbabil/projecthub-packs/README.md

 ## Governance
 - Branch protection should require passing hard-gate checks before merge; squash merges recommended.
 - Security reporting details are in [SECURITY.md](SECURITY.md).

+## Creating your own marketplace

+Want to host your own packs?
+ProjectHub supports multiple marketplaces.
+Users can add your marketplace alongside the official one.

+1. Create a GitHub repository with packs under `packs/<pack-name>/`
+2. Publish releases with ZIP files and a `packs-manifest.json`
+3. Users add your marketplace via `owner/repo` in Settings → Packs

+See the [Wiki: Authoring a Pack](../../wiki/Authoring-a-pack#creating-your-own-marketplace) for full instructions.

 ## Getting help
 Open an issue using the appropriate template (bug, new template request, doc fix).